• Skip to primary navigation

 Supplements for Sleep

-If you have trouble sleeping a couple of great supplements include phosphatidyl serine, a supplement that helps restore cortisol patterns (our key stress hormone) to normal.
+If you have trouble sleeping a couple of great supplements include phosphatidylserine, a supplement that helps restore cortisol patterns (our key stress hormone) to normal.
 Cortisol can often be responsible for those erratic sleep patterns.

 Valerian is also a natural sleep aid that can be useful.
-To restore balance and help our body and mind deal better with stress what we need to do is get as much sleep and rest as we can, when we can.
+To restore balance and help our body and mind deal better with stress what we need to do is get as much sleep and rest as we can when we can.

 A Quick Restful Activity

 A quick rest can do wonders for you.
-It might sound crazy, but you can always do something as simply as lying on your floor at home or even your office floor on a towel with your eyes closed for 10 minutes.
+It might sound crazy, but you can always do something as simple as lying on your floor at home or even your office floor on a towel with your eyes closed for 10 minutes.
 However you can do it, just get some rest as you are able.

 Of course, getting to bed early is crucial for better health and will help you deal with stressors more effectively.